Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Methods

 \subsection{Tasks}

 The experiment comprised cartogram generation and analysis tasks.
 During the generation tasks, participants were instructed to generate a cartogram of a provided data set using one of the two generation tools (i.e., go-cart.io or fBlog).
 Data sets provided for both tools were for the United States because this is one of two maps available on both generation tools.
 A different data set was used for each generation tool to avoid a learning effect upon subsequent generation and analysis tasks.
 Both data sets involve agricultural data by state.
-During the go-cart.io generation task, participants generated a cartogram of 2018 agricultural output by state \citep{kassel_state_2021}, while for the fBlog generation task participants generated a cartogram of 2017 crop sales by state \citep{united_states_department_of_agriculture_usdanass_2021}.
+To ensure similar difficulty of the analysis tasks, both datasets had a similar order of magnitude (between $10^8$ and $10^{10}$ USD) and were strongly correlated ($r=0.947$).
+During the go-cart.io generation task, participants generated a cartogram of 2018 agricultural output by state~\cite{kassel_state_2021}, while for the fBlog generation task participants generated a cartogram of 2017 crop sales by state~\cite{united_states_department_of_agriculture_usdanass_2021}.
 The usage of similar data sets helped equalize the difficulty of the subsequent analysis tasks.
 Additionally, we anticipated that most participants would be unfamiliar with these data sets, thereby reducing the likelihood of them relying on their own knowledge of the data sets to complete the analysis tasks.

 Participants could not ask the experiment supervisor for help during generation tasks, but they were allowed to reference a written tutorial provided by each generation tool on its website.
 While the fBlog tutorial focuses on how to choose good data and colors for a cartogram, the go-cart.io tutorial provides step-by-step instructions for generating a cartogram once you already have a data set.
 Screenshots of both tutorials are available as online supplemental material on the publisher's website.
 If participants could not complete a generation task, they were allowed to skip it and proceed to the tasks for the next generation tool.